gyng/rust-primer/README.md

 ---

-# It's okay to not come out of this with a complete understanding of what happened!
+# It's okay to come out of this without a complete understanding of what happened!

 It's about getting a first impression

 ---